Burning off and fire restrictions

 You must register your burn off 20 minutes before ignition - phone 1800 668 511 to register.

 Rather than burning off, smaller amounts of green waste can be disposed of in your green bin which is collected weekly.
 For larger amounts of green waste use your green waste vouchers at our waste transfer stations in Anglesea, Lorne or Winchelsea.
-For more information, see our Recycling and Waste page.
+For more information, see our Waste and recycling page.

 Apply for a permit to burn off?

 To burn off during the Fire Danger Period, you must have a written permit issued by the Council's Municipal Fire Prevention Officer (MFPO).
 You could be fined up to $16,900 or go to jail for up to 12 months for burning without a permit.
 For details see the CFA website.

 Generally, permits will only be issued for agricultural and primary production purposes and will only be issued if the MFPO is satisfied that burning is necessary and able to be conducted safely.